• Skip to main content

 A hands-on activity to learn the letter F.

-2 years old and up, children are recognizing different letters, numbers, shapes and colors.
+2 years old and up, children are recognizing different letters, numbers, shapes and colours.
 This is a good time to introduce these concepts with hands-on activities.
 Learn how you can teach the alphabet to your child, and try these hands-on learning activities:

-• Color Matching with Duplo Blocks
+• Colour Matching with Duplo Blocks

 • Dot Marker Ice Cream Cones